sbt/sbt-doge/README.md

 > ++2.10.4
 ```

-It is looking into `aggregate` of the current project, and for each aggregated project, running a loop for each `crossScalaVersions` (or just `scalaVersion` if `crossScalaVersions` is not defined) and executing the passed in command.
+It is looking into `aggregate` of the current project, and for each aggregated project, running a loop for each `crossScalaVersions` and executing the passed in command.
 The currently supported prefixes are: `much`, `so`, `such`, and `very`.